Washington Wizards Odds

 NBC Sports Washington is the local home for TV broadcasts of Wizards games.
 Select national games can also be found on ESPN/ABC, TNT, and NBA TV.
 These networks all have online streaming options, but you’ll need valid login credentials to access.

-Wizards logo & mascot
+Wizards logo and mascot

 The team’s first logo following their name change to the Wizards from the Bullets in 1997 depicted a wizard conjuring a basketball.
 Their current logo, which debuted in 2015, incorporates the iconic Washington Monument within a basketball surrounded by the team’s name.
-The red, white, and blue are a nod to the team’s uniform colors, while the three stars represent Washington, D.C., Maryland, and Virginia.
+The red, white, and blue are a nod to the team’s uniform colors, while the three stars represent Washington, DC, Maryland, and Virginia.

 G-Wiz has been the Wizards’ official mascot since 1997.
 Easy to spot thanks to his bright blue fur and jaunty red wizard cap, G-Wiz’s listed position is “Center of Attention.”